 If you’re trying to figure out how to pay for nursing school, applying for financial aid is a good place to start.

 Scholarships are among the best forms of financial aid you can receive.
 Scholarships are gifted, which means they never need to be repaid.
-You can receive scholarships based on your grades, your related experience, your financial need.
+You can receive scholarships based on your grades, your related experience, and your financial need.
 Each scholarship will list the criteria used to select the winner.
 While completing your scholarship application, be sure to avoid common mistakes like forgetting to proofread.
+And just as a bonus for you, we’re offering a nursing scholarship!
+To get some free money for your education, take up our offer and apply today to see if you can win that nursing scholarship that you and your bank account might need!

 Grants are also great forms of financial aid because, like scholarships, they don’t need to be repaid.
 When you fill out for FAFSA, the government will determine your eligibility for a variety of grants.
 You’re eligible for federal grants and state grants.
 Grants are given based on need, family military involvement, and your intended program of study.